selab-gatech/AutoRestTest/README.md

 model is selected given its high performance, cost-effectiveness, and high token limit.

 > [!WARNING]
 > The software heavily uses the **JSON mode** from recent OpenAI API engines.
-All GPT 3.5-Turbo, 4-Turbo, 4o, and o1 engines support the JSON mode.
+All recent models should support the JSON mode.
-> Additionally, the cost of execution is only provided for the most recent versions of the 4o, 4o-mini, o1 and o1-mini engines.
+> The console output will list token usage for analyzing tool costs.

 #### 4. Use of Cached Graphs and Reinforcement Learning Tables